 At the Institute, you will experience some of the finest orchestral and chamber repertoire, as well as repertoire and orchestral excerpts specific and significant to your instrument.

-The VSOI Concerto Competition will once again take place this summer!
+The VSOI Concerto Competition will once again take place this summer.
 The grand prize winner will perform as a soloist with the Vancouver Symphony Orchestra in concert.
-Up to 5 runners-up will perform as soloists during the UBC Chamber Orchestra Festival, taking place in July.
+The grand prize winner and up to 5 runners-up will perform as soloists during the UBC Chamber Orchestra Festival, taking place in July.